oliverhuynh/rector/README.md

 ```bash
 yarn global add https://github.com/oliverhuynh/rector.git
 ```
 This runs `composer install` during postinstall and exposes the `do-rector` executable globally.
+If the install is interrupted or `composer install` fails, run `composer install` manually inside the package directory (where Yarn installs it) so that `vendor/bin/rector` exists.
 After install, just run `do-rector --dry-run` inside any project you want to upgrade.

 ### Direct composer invocation
 ```bash